 - 3. Press the manual mode button on the control module.
 An LED indicator by the side of the button will illuminate. - 4.
-Press the start button on the control module.
-On LPWT4 sets there will be a ten-second pre-heat period. - 5.
+Press the start button on the control module. - 5.
 The generating set will start and run up to speed and voltage. - 6.
 When the plant running LED illuminates the set can be connected to the load circuit by closing the AC circuit breaker (switching to on position).